baxterdax/MuTTE/PRODUCTION_DEPLOYMENT.md

-# MaTTE Production Deployment Guide
+# MuTTE Production Deployment Guide

 ## Production Server Deployment

-This guide details how to deploy MaTTE to your production server alongside existing services using Docker and Traefik reverse proxy.
+This guide details how to deploy MuTTE to your production server alongside existing services using Docker and Traefik reverse proxy.

 ---